JuliaLang/julia/CONTRIBUTING.md

 You can make pull requests for incomplete features to get code review, in which case we have a convention of prefixing the pull request title with "RFC:" to indicate that the work is incomplete so it doesn't accidentally get merged into the master branch before it's baked.

 Before submitting, make sure that all tests pass by running `make testall`.
 Even better, add your own tests for your change or feature to the test files in `tests/`.
-If your contribution includes changes to Makefiles or external dependencies, do make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent.
+If your contribution includes changes to Makefiles or external dependencies, make sure you can build Julia from a clean tree using `git clean -fdx` or equivalent.

 ## Getting help

-While getting familiar with Julia, and using unfamiliar aspects of the language, remember to check out the [docs](http://docs.julialang.org/en/latest/).
-The docs are [searchable](http://docs.julialang.org/en/latest/search/), but if you use a script blocker then you'll have to unblock that page.
-The [source code](https://github.com/JuliaLang/julia) is an excellent source of examples and, of course, always the most definitive resource on how things work.
-If you're still stumped, post something on [the dev list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev), but it won't hurt to search first to see if there's already a discussion about what you're stuck on.
+While getting familiar with Julia and using unfamiliar aspects of the language, remember to check out [the docs](http://docs.julialang.org/en/latest/) and keep in mind that they are [searchable](http://docs.julialang.org/en/latest/search/).
+(If you use a script blocker then you'll have to unblock that page.)
+The [source code](https://github.com/JuliaLang/julia) is an excellent source of examples (and it's mostly pretty approachable).
+If you're still stumped, post something on [the dev list](https://groups.google.com/forum/?fromgroups#!forum/julia-dev), but you may want to search the archives first to see if there's already been a discussion about what you're stuck on.

-# Resources
+## Resources

 * Julia
   - [Julia](http://julialang.org)